Roger Ballen: Psychological (2014–2016)

-Collaborations and Experimentation of with Other Media (2014–2019)
+Collaborations and experimentation with other media (2014–2019)

-In 2014, it was clear that after many years of creating photographic images, Ballen had a developed a need to transcend what people refer to as pure photography.
-He became increasingly involved in video, installations and collage and painting and other multimedia.
+In 2014, it was clear that after many years of creating photographic images, Ballen had developed a need to transcend what people refer to as pure photography.
+He became increasingly involved in video installations, collage, painting and other multimedia.
 From 2006 the co-leader of the South African rap group, Die Antwoord's Yolandi Visser, contacted Ballen proposing a collaboration.
 In 2011, he directed the music video for the song "I Fink U Freeky" by Die Antwoord which has been viewed 150 million times on YouTube.
 Roger Ballen - Die Antwoord: I Fink U Freeky (2013) was a book collaboration with Die Antwoord, with group's leaders, Yolandi and Ninja, as the photographic subjects.

-After completing Asylum of the Birds in 2013, Roger Ballen began his last series of black and white negative based imagery in which Rats dominated every image.
+After completing Asylum of the Birds in 2013, Roger Ballen began his last series of black and white negative-based imagery in which Rats dominated every image.
 The unpublished project, which was completed in 2017 once again integrated drawing, painting, sculpture through the camera and eye of the artist.
-The results reveal a world immersed in chaos, absurdity and dream like reality.
+The results reveal a world immersed in chaos, absurdity and dreamlike reality.
 In 2020, he will complete a photographic and video project of a person dressed as a cartoon rat in which this character is involved in activities that might be seen as politically and socially absurd.

 In 2015, Ballen created a conceptual installation artwork in Finland's Serlachius Museum in Mantta.
-He transformed a dilapidated house in the Finish forest into a complete sculptural entity that was installed in the museum's new pavilion.The work coincided with a new publication, The House Project (2015) with long-time collaborator, writer Didi Bozzini.
+He transformed a dilapidated house in the Finish forest into a complete sculptural entity that was installed in the museum's new pavilion.
+The work coincided with a new publication, The House Project (2015) with long-time collaborator, writer Didi Bozzini.
 It moved away from a historical exposition of Ballen's work in favour of a psychological one, evoking possible literary and philosophical references in his work.
 Ballen has subsequently built installations all over the world, for example in the Istanbul Museum of Art (2016), Galleria Massimo Minini 2016, Brescia, Italy; 2017, Les Rencontres Arles (2017), Zeitz Mocaa, Cape Town (2017), City Passage, No Exit Revisited (2018) Wiesbaden; Museo de Fotografia, 2018, Fortaleza, Brazil.

 Ballen's collaboration with Comme des Garçons featured at Paris Fashion Week saw his artwork on the brand's Homme Plus A/W 2015 range, where his images were etched onto the back of white coats for their Fall 2015 collection.
 In No Joke (2013), Ballen and Rossouw collaborated with Asger Carlson to create photo-sculpted figures, swapped self-portraits, substituted and reassigned body parts, oddly occupied architecture, cut and collaged hand-drawn masks and graffiti, as well as spiders, foxes, angels, demons and dolls in an imaginary dream-like set on which an elusive narrative unfolds.
 In Unleashed (2017), Ballen and Rossouw worked together with artist and sculpture, Hans Lemmen to create images that integrate Lemmen's figurative drawings (that reference natural history, archaeology, paleontology, mythological proto-civilization) with Ballen's theatrical depictions of the subconscious.